 Our Support Services segment receives a significant amount of its revenue from a limited number of customers.
-For the years ended December 31, 2020 and 2019, which was prior to the Merger and not included in the results of operations of Greenidge, its largest customer accounted for ver 44% and 63% of Support's total revenue, respectively.
-For the years ended December 30, 2021, of which only a small portion was included in the results of operations of Greenidge, its largest customer accounted for 55% and 27% of Support's total revenue, respectively.
+For the years ended December 31, 2020 and 2019, which was prior to the Merger and not included in the results of operations of Greenidge, its largest customer accounted for over 44% and 63% of Support's total revenue, respectively.
+For the years ended December 31, 2020 and 2019, its second largest customer accounted for 43% and 25% of Support's total revenue, respectively.
+For the nine months ended September 30, 2021, of which only a small portion was included in the results of operations of Greenidge, its largest and second largest customer accounted for 55% and 27% of Support's total revenue, respectively.
 There were no other customers that accounted for 10% or more of Support's total revenue in any of the periods presented.
 In October 2021, Support agreed with a subsidiary of Comcast Corporation, its second largest customer to terminate its contract to provide support services to Comcast (the "Comcast Contract"), effective the first quarter of 2022.
-The Comcast Contract represented approximately \$2 million and \$7 million of Support's operating income from the Comcast Contract for each of the aforementioned periods was negative.
+The Comcast Contract represented approximately \$2 million and \$7 million of Support's revenues for the three and nine months ended September 30, 2021, or which, only a small portion occurred since the Merger and was included in Greenidge's results of operations.
+Support's operating income from the Comcast Contract for each of the aforementioned periods was negative.